 It’ll also show you how much time and money these direct suggestions will save your campaign, so you can maximize your results.

-Let our award-winning platform generate automatic suggestions to improve your Google, Facebook, and Microsoft ad campaigns.Start Now – It’s FREE!
+Our award-winning platform helps you boost profitability on Google, Facebook, and Microsoft ads.Start Now – It’s FREE!

 What is CTR on YouTube?

 Simply put, click-through rate for YouTube is the number of clicks, divided by the number of thumbnail impressions, or how many times your video thumbnail is seen on YouTube.
 Multiply by 100 to get your percentage.
 For example, if your YouTube thumbnail is seen 1,000 times on YouTube and 100 people then click on it, that’s a click-through rate of 0.1 or 10%.

 It’s worth noting that some views don’t count towards impressions, like views on external websites or from end screens, so because of this, your impressions CTR more likely represents a portion of your channel’s total views.

 CTR on YouTube will vary depending on the type of content you produce, your audience, and where on YouTube the impression was shown.
 It’s said that half of all channels have an impressions CTR of between 2% – 10%, with a ‘good’ CTR being 5% and above.